tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

-###  <i class="fa fa-user-circle"></i> Activity: Download and populate Stoplight with an OpenAPI specification
+###  Download and populate Stoplight with an OpenAPI specification

 In this activity, you'll work with an OpenAPI file in Stoplight, which provides a GUI editor for working with the OpenAPI specification information.
 To speed things up, you'll start with a pre-built OpenAPI file that you paste into the Stoplight editor, and then you'll make some modifications to it using Stoplight's visual modeling tools.
 You can use Stoplight in the browser or as a web app.
 For simplicity, we'll use the browser version.

 To work with an OpenAPI file in Stoplight:

-1. Stoplight only supports OpenAPI 2.0, not 3.0.
+1. Currently, Stoplight supports only OpenAPI 2.0, not 3.0.
 You could convert your 3.0 spec using [APIMATIC Transformer](https://apimatic.io/transformer) to 2.0, but to speed things up, download this [2.0 OpenAPI JSON file already converted](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openweathermap_swagger20.json).
 2. Go to [next.stoplight.io/](https://next.stoplight.io/).
 3. Click **Login** in the upper-right corner and log in using your GitHub account.
 4. Click **New Personal Project**.